tecracer-chef/inspec-chef/README.md

   `ipaddress`, `hostname` or `fqdn` fields.
 One case would be IPv6 target nodes.
 Trying to resolve will result in error "Unable too lookup remote Chef client name"
+- Using TestKitchen to run InSpec from a Chef cookbook on a remote machine will fail.
+As InSpec is not invoked as a verifier from within Kitchen, but as a standalone binary, it cannot access the passed kitchen attributes and databags.